MicrosoftDocs/azure-docs/articles/logic-apps/plan-manage-costs.md

 ## Understand the billing model

 Azure Logic Apps runs on Azure infrastructure that [accrues costs](https://azure.microsoft.com/pricing/details/logic-apps/) when you deploy new resources.
-Make sure that you understand the [billing model for the Logic Apps service along with related Azure resources](logic-apps-pricing.md), and manage any additional costs due to these dependencies when you make changes to deployed resources.
+Make sure that you understand the [billing model for the Logic Apps service along with related Azure resources](logic-apps-pricing.md), and manage costs due to these dependencies when you make changes to deployed resources.

 <a name="typical-costs"></a>